Backpacking the Colorado Collegiate Loop

 • There are very nice trail towns nearby for you to acclimatize, rest, and recover.

-• There’s convenient resupply on the trail at Monarch Crest Store and Twin Lake General Store.
+• There’s convenient resupply near the trail at Monarch Crest Store, Twin Lake General Store, and Princeton Hot Springs General Store.

-• You’ll likely cross paths with a range of adventurers (CDT and CT thru-hikers, Other Loopers, and Thrubikers).
+• You’ll likely cross paths with a range of adventurers (CDT and CT thru-hikers, Other Loopers, and bikepackers on the Colorado Trail bikepacking route

 Challenges